-Despite the arguments for and against many of these two grip styles, cork and EVA foam each have their uses and environments where they work best.
+Despite the arguments for and against many of these two grip styles, cork and EVA foam have their uses and environments where they work best.

-Each type of handle has been refined and perfected to make them the best way of making trekking and hiking their environments, which means one is only better than the other in specific circumstances.
+Each type of handle has been refined and perfected to make them the best way of trekking and hiking their environments, which means one is only better than the other in specific circumstances.

 What is an EVA Grip Trekking Pole?